platformio/platformio-docs/en/latest/_sources/projectconf/section_env_test.rst.txt

 Type: ``String (Pattern)`` | Multiple: ``Yes``

-Process only the :ref:`unit_testing` tests where the name matches specified patterns.
+Process only test suites whose path relative to the :ref:`projectconf_pio_test_dir` matches the specified pattern.
+See :ref:`unit_testing_test_hierarchy` for more details.

-Also, you can override this option using :option:`pio test --filter` command.
+Also, you can override this option using the :option:`pio test --filter` command.

 .. list-table::
     :header-rows:  1